Mrs Wong’s Year 5 Class

 Our Learning this term:

-English: This half term we will work on three text types: a mystery narrative, a balanced argument and a poem.
-We will start by looking at a mystery book called the Nowhere Emporium by Ross McKenzie where we will add our own text before writing our own independent story inspired by the book.
-Then we will learn about how to write a balanced argument before writing our own based on a given topic.
-After which we will be working on a unit about Haiku poems, where we will explore existing poems, write our own and use our oracy skills to perform them; focussing on the 6 P’s of prosody.
+English: This half term we will be looking at an adventure story, a journal and a non-chronological report.
+We will start by looking at ‘One Small Step’ an animated story by Taiko Studios where we will add our own text before writing our own independent story inspired by the story.
+Then we will learn about how to write a journal before writing our own based on a given topic.
+After which we will be working on a unit about pioneering woman in which we will write our own non-chronological reports.

 General Class Information